Maple-Hearts/Maple-Docs/docs/Rules/home.md

 ---

 ## Private Discord
-  - All Maple Hearts related discords featuring in characters channels must follow all the rules and guidelines stated here.
+  - All Maple Hearts related discords featuring in-characters' channels must follow all the rules and guidelines stated here.
   - Business discord's must send their link in a ticket to get added to the service directory
   - Gangs with discords must give their invite links to the faction manager
   - All Maple Heart's staff Moderators and above, must have access to ban, kick, timeout, etc. In all discords. ( refusal will effect your business or gang )